 You and I hear about alimony far more often than the other two methods of spousal support that I listed above.
-It is typical for movies, television, the news, etc. to call every kind of spousal support as alimony.
-I can't speak for other states, but this can be confusing for us Texans who have multiple types of spousal support that can impact persons going through divorce.
-Ultimately a need would have to be established for you to either be paid or pay spousal support in any of its forms as a result of a divorce case.
+It is typical for movies, television, the news, etc., to call every kind of spousal support alimony.
+I can't speak for other states, but this can be confusing for us Texans who have multiple types of spousal support that can impact persons going through a divorce.
+Ultimately a need would have to be established for you to either be paid or pay spousal support in any of its forms due to a divorce case.

 What exactly is temporary spousal support?

 We have already mentioned that alimony is a general term used to refer to either spousal support (temporary), spousal maintenance, or contractual alimony.
 Texas utilizes these three forms of spousal support depending upon the status and stage of your case.

 Temporary spousal support is, you guessed it, quick.
 While you are going through a divorce, you may be able to receive interim payments of money from your spouse to ensure that your minimum, reasonable needs are met.
 Imagine a scenario where your spouse moves out of the house and leaves you and the kids to fend for yourself more or less.
 This is where you may worry about paying the mortgage, your bills, tuition for your kids' schools, etc. Temporary spousal support is likely to be ordered if you are not working, need time to find employment, and have a wide gap in income potential between you and your spouse.

 Many people underestimate how difficult it can be for themselves or their spouses to get back on their feet during a divorce and provide for him or themselves.
 When a spouse has not been working for years and years due to their staying at home and raising a family, it can be a challenge to ease back into the workforce.
 In some cases, you may have given up a chance to develop your professional career to stay at home and raise kids while your spouse earned an advanced degree and created a great deal of professional experience.